Blackjacx/WWDC/README.md

   - Make sure your App Clip has the same name and icon as your app
   - Put shared assets in a shared asset catalog
   - Authentication
-    - Support sign in with apple
+    - Support Sign in with Apple
     - Use `ASWebAuthenticationSession` for other federated login
     - Offer username and password login for existing users
     - Offer "Sign In With Apple" upgrade in the app